cosmos/cosmos-sdk/plugin/plugins/kafka/README.md

     # whether to operate in fire-and-forget or success/failure acknowledgement mode
     # false == fire-and-forget; true == sends a message receipt success/fail signal
     ack = "false"

+    # The amount of time to wait for acknowledgment of success/failure of message
+    # delivery of the current block before considering the delivery of messages failed.
+(In
+    # milliseconds)
+    delivered_block_wait_limit = 1000

     # Producer configuration properties.
     # The plugin uses confluent-kafka-go which is a lightweight wrapper around librdkafka.